 Problem: You get an itch to decorate first thing on Saturday morning and find yourself stymied by your grandmother’s huge, six ton armoire.

 Solution: Don’t hurt yourself by trying to lift things yourself.
 First, break the piece down in any way to make it manageable: empty contents, remove drawers or legs.
 If it’s still too big or heavy, round up a friend or next-door neighbor to help you out on the fly.
 Otherwise, save up all your little odd jobs and hire someone one Saturday afternoon to knock out everything out on your to-do list that requires help.

 Solution: Create structured ways to leave the house and regularly interact with others— especially if you also work at home — at the times you feel most alone.
 Sign up for yoga classes, or join a book club.
-Host regular dinner parties, or even low-key television watching sessions with another person who shares your love of Mad Men.
+Host regular dinner parties, or even low-key television watching sessions with another person who shares your love of Game of Thrones.
 Lastly, think about adopting a furry friend.
 (Because everyone talks to their pets, no matter what we tell others.)

 Problem: Maybe you are scared of axe murderers at night.
 Or, you worry about falling down the stairs and having no one find you for days.
 These are very rare yet valid concerns that shouldn’t be deal breakers.

 Solution: Yes, there’s always LifeAlert.
 And the pet (dog) you adopted to thwart loneliness will also help deter any meanies.
 Otherwise, set up a check-in system with a friend/neighbor and agree to touch base with each other regularly via text or phone.
 Ideally, this person will live alone as well, so the benefits go both ways.
 If one party is suspiciously quiet, either expect a welcome knock on your door, or head on over to check out your buddy.